rodrigoluciomx/rodrigoluciomx/README.md

 # 👨🏽‍💻 About me:

 <p>With a strong background in mechatronics engineering, my enthusiasm for software development is particularly focused on blockchain (DeFi) and AI.
-Driven by a desire to make a positive impact, I am resolute in my goal to excel as a software developer and contribute to projects that benefit society.
-When it comes to web development, I specialize in the front end, but I also have a strong understanding of blockchain and smart contract development.</p>
+When it comes to web development, I specialize in the front end, but I also have a strong understanding of blockchain and smart contract development.
+Driven by a desire to make a positive impact, I am resolute in my goal to excel as a software developer and contribute to projects that benefit society. </p>
 <p>I am fully dedicated to continuous personal and professional growth, striving to evolve into the best version of myself while actively contributing to the well-being of others.</p>

 ## 🌐 Socials: